 Hello, again.
 He watched the dark close back over the moon and released a long sigh.
 Until next time.

 A horn tankard thudded down upon the dirty table top.
-Cider sloshed over the rim and foamed down the side.
-A pewter plate piled high with steaming, thick-crusted kidney pie thumped down beside it.
+Cider sloshed over the rim and foamed down the side as a pewter plate piled high with steaming, rich, thick-crusted kidney pie thumped down beside it.
 The innkeeper’s girl hovered at his elbow, nibbling at the nails of one small hand and rummaging in the pocket of her brown leather apron with the other.

 ‘Here.’
-The girl set an apple down next to his small array of artwork.
-A red, bright fruit with a single green leaf stuck to its stalk.
+The girl set an apple down next to his small array of artwork, the single green leaf fluttering against the bright red fruit.
 ‘Like you wanted, mister.
 The reddest one we got.’

 ‘Thank you.
 My name’s still Athion, by the way.’
-He took a sip from the tankard.
-The dry, sharp cider washed over his parched tongue.
-‘Care to share yours?’
+He took a sip from the tankard, letting dry, sharp cider washed over his parched tongue.
+‘You got one of your own?’

 ‘Nessa.’
 The girl wiped her fingers on the brown wool dress beneath her apron and pointed at his little case of charms.
 ‘You sellin’, Mister Athion?
 How much?’